vBlackOut/rust_actixweb_token/README.md

 * define if is correct token or not
 * check if token are expired

+send me your pull request for look your result

 ## Help
 for install rustup (rust/cargo/rustc... packages) use this cmd:
 ```